 The blockchain revolution is in full swing.
 While many typically hear the word and think of it as the platform that drives Bitcoin, blockchain’s potential is vast and is relevant to many industries.
-Blockchain can even be leveraged in the legal industry to enable new scenarios including an alternative to electronic signatures, more efficient ways of transferring assets and new approaches to contracts.
+Blockchain can be leveraged in legal to enable new scenarios including an alternative to electronic signatures, more efficient ways of transferring assets and new approaches to contracts.

 Unlike blockchains that power cryptocurrencies, business blockchains are organized and managed by consortiums where participants are specified and known.
 Blockchain protocols are the glue that connects this trust network and grants authority to business partners to act using a common digital understanding.

 The Global Legal Blockchain Consortium (GLBC), comprised of over 140 companies, law firms software companies and universities across the world, have joined together to develop standards to govern the use of blockchain technology in the business of law.

 Brad Clements, Co-Founder and Chief Architect at NetDocuments, and Peter Buck, NetDocuments’ VP of Product Strategy, recently joined members of the Consortium and Utah’s community of blockchain enthusiasts for a briefing on the practical applications of blockchain and how it is becoming a natural catalyst to transform the business of law.